sys-bio/libOmexMeta/README.md

-# libsemsim (aka libOmexMeta)
+# libomexmeta (aka libOmexMeta)
 Libsemsim is a C++ library for annotating models in systems biology that use xml for serialization.
 Libsemsim uses RDF as a framework for representing these annotations.

-In addition to the C++ backend there is a C API, which facilitates importing libsemsim into other languages and a Python front end for a nice user interface.
+In addition to the C++ backend there is a C API, which facilitates importing libomexmeta into other languages and a Python front end for a nice user interface.

-This is a pre-release version of libsemsim and should be considered as such.
+This is a pre-release version of libomexmeta and should be considered as such.
 Its primary purpose is to get feedback from collaborators on how to improve the software.
 Please convert any suggestions/improvements into coherent github issues.

-As a side note, the name `libsemsim` is due to change to `libOmexMeta` before release.
+As a side note, the name `libomexmeta` is due to change to `libOmexMeta` before release.

 # Platform
-Due to the Redland library dependencies being linux only, libsemsim has been developed on Ubuntu 18.04 and is presently still linux only.
+Due to the Redland library dependencies being linux only, libomexmeta has been developed on Ubuntu 18.04 and is presently still linux only.
 Support for Windows and macos is a work in progress.